agencemacmedia/SymfonyDynamicDataTableBundle/README.md

 ### Make your Twig view containing your DataTable

-First of all you need to construct your DataTable structure normally.
+First of all you need to have a basic table that is assigned a unique id.

-It also needs a specific id.

 Ex: